Phineas Priesthood

-The Phineas Priesthood, also called Phineas Priests, are American domestic terrorists who adhere to the ideology which was set forth in the 1990 book Vigilantes of Christendom: The Story of the Phineas Priesthood by Richard Kelly Hoskins.
+The Phineas Priesthood, also called Phineas Priests, are American domestic terrorists who adhere to the ideology set forth in the 1990 book Vigilantes of Christendom: The Story of the Phineas Priesthood by Richard Kelly Hoskins.

 The Phineas Priests are not an organization, and it has no discernible leadership or institutional structure.
-For ideological adherents, a "Phineas Priest" is someone who commits a "Phineas action" – menaing the person follows the example of Phineas, a Hebrew man who was rewarded for killing an interfaith couple by God, according to the Old Testament.
-The term "Phineas action" is broadly used by white supremacists, as a term for murders of interracial couples and as a term for attacks on Jewish people, members of other non-white ethnic groups, "multiculturalists," and anyone else who they consider their enemy.
+For ideological adherents, a "Phineas Priest" is someone who commits a "Phineas action" – meaning the person follows the example of Phineas, a Israelite man who was rewarded by God for killing an interfaith “mamzer” couple, according to the Old Testament.
+The term "Phineas action" is broadly used by white supremacists, as a term for murders of interracial couples and as a term for attacks on Jews, members of other non-white ethnic groups, "multiculturalists," and anyone else who they consider their enemy.

-Ideology and activities
+Ideology

-The ideology which is set forth in Hoskins' book includes Christian Identity beliefs which oppose interracial relationships, the mixing of races, homosexuality, and abortion.
-It also is marked by anti-Semitism and anti-multiculturalism.
+The ideology in Hoskins's book includes Christian Identity beliefs which oppose interracial relationships, the mixing of races, homosexuality, and abortion.
+It is marked by anti-Semitism and anti-multiculturalism.

+The Phineas Priesthood is not considered an organization because it is not led by a governing body, its members do not hold gatherings, and it does not have a membership process.
+One becomes a Phineas Priest by adopting the Priesthood's beliefs and acting on them.
+Adherents of the Phineas Priesthood ideology are considered terrorists.

 According to the Anti-Defamation League (ADL), "Many people mistakenly believe that there is an actual organization called the Phineas Priesthood, probably because there was a group of four men in the 1990s who called themselves Phineas Priests.
 The men carried out bank robberies and a series of bombings in the Pacific Northwest before being sent to prison.
 But there is no evidence that their organization was any larger than those four individuals."

-The Phineas Priesthood is not considered an organization because it is not led by a governing body, its members do not hold gatherings, and it does not have a membership process.
-One simply becomes a Phineas Priest by adopting the Priesthood's beliefs and acting upon them.
-Adherents of the Phineas Priesthood ideology are considered terrorists because, among other things, their crimes include numerous abortion clinic bombings in 1996, the 1996 bombing of The Spokesman-Review newspaper in Spokane, Washington bank robberies, and plans to blow up FBI buildings.
-Four men who professed to follow the "religious philosophy of Phineas priests" were convicted of crimes that included bank robberies and bombings, and each of them was (initially) sentenced to life in prison in 1997 and 1998.

-Hoskins' book was found in a van that was driven by Buford Furrow when he killed one person and wounded five others in an attack on a Jewish Community Center in California in 1999.
 In 2012, Drew Bostwick renamed a splinter faction of the neo-Nazi group Aryan Nations the "Tabernacle of the Phineas Priesthood-Aryan Nations" when he replaced August Kreis as the group's leader.